DV

 What is the difference between MAIN and O?

-MAIN (Main Street Capital Corporation) tracks — with a bdc strategy, while O (Realty Income Corporation) tracks — with a reit approach.
-They are issued by — and — respectively.
+MAIN (Main Street Capital Corporation) is a business development company, while O (Realty Income Corporation) is a real estate investment trust.
+They are issued by Main Street Capital and Realty Income respectively.

 Can I hold both MAIN and O?